Post

 • Users see the same web page unless the data stored on the server is changed

-• Generally faster response as it only needs to send the requested file without additional processing
+• Generally faster response as it only needs to send the file corresponding to the request, without additional processing

 • Limited service as it only shows pre-stored information